styxit/styxit.github.io/_posts/2014-05-10-synology-pushover.md

 ---

 ![Synology logo](https://i.imgur.com/ltwAj3G.png){: .pull-right}
 Recently I became the owner of a [Synology DS214+](http://www.synology.com/nl-nl/products/overview/DS214+).
 Since my HTPC was running out of space and consuming a lot of power, a Nas with lots of storage seemed right.
-It was all self explanatory and after some reseach i was able to get NZBget, Sickbeard, Couchpotato and [HTPC-Manager](http://htpc.io) running exacly the way i wanted.
+It was all self explanatory and after some research i was able to get NZBget, Sickbeard, Couchpotato and [HTPC-Manager](http://htpc.io) running exactly the way i wanted.
 Next i wanted Pushover notifications!
 <!-- more -->

 In DSM5 (the Synology controlpanel) there are a lot of options to configure and play-around with.
 One of these nice options is notifications.
 After a specific event, you can recieve a notification.
 Event examples: `Backup to remote volume failed`, `Overheating shutdown`, `Disk IO error` etcetera.
 Some of these things might be important to you so you want to know what's going on right away.